 LaSalle County COVID-19 Test Results

-Information will be updated daily by 3:30 pm
+Information will be updated every Friday by 3:30 pm

 As of November 8, 2020 the LaSalle County Health Department began reporting confirmed cases and probable cases combined.
 A confirmed case is laboratory confirmed via molecular test.
 A probable case meets clinical criteria AND is epidemiologically linked, or has a positive antigen test.
 If a probable case is later confirmed, the case will be deduplicated and will only be counted once.
 In addition, the Heath Department will continue to provide numbers of negatives, recovered individuals, and deaths.
 Testing through commercial labs is not required to be reported to LCHD, however, we will still be notified of any positive cases from IDPH State Lab or commercial labs.

 Click map below:

 Health is seeking interested

 individuals to support local public health authorities to perform COVID-19 contact tracing.
 If interested, please fill out this form: https://redcap.dph.illinois.gov/surveys/?s=KWKJL93TM7